 This professional development webinar is available to current AACS members only.
 Not a member?
 Join HERE!

 Currently an AACS member?
-You can see the recorded zoomed video HERE!
-Follow the instructions to login.
+You can see the recorded zoom video on our new members only site HERE!

 About the Presenter

 This session is hosted by Joel Carr, PhD CCS

 Joel L. Carr, Ph.D. is an Assistant Professor in the Department of Social Work, Archer College of Health and Human Services, at Angelo State University located in San Angelo, Texas.
 Dr. Carr earned a B.A. in sociology from Louisiana Tech University in 1993, a clinical M.S.W. (health/mental health) from Louisiana State University in 1996, a Ph.D. from the University of North Texas with concentrations in social psychology and criminology/deviant behavior in 2002, a Post-Masters Graduate Certificate in industrial/organizational psychology from Capella University in 2005, and a second Ph.D. from Capella University with a specialization in educational/developmental psychology in 2010.